 So, why not add some romantic vocabulary to your Chinese language repertoire by studying Chinese proverbs about love?

-But whether you choose to study the origins of proverbs or not, learning these sayings will enrich your vocabulary and add nuance to the romantic ideas you want to express.
+These will also enrich your vocabulary and add nuance to the romantic ideas you want to express.

-The following list of 15 Chinese proverbs and phrases about love will get you started!
+Get started with the following list of 14 Chinese proverbs and phrases about love!

 Chinese Proverbs and Phrases About Beauty

 These phrases should help you get started expressing love and attraction.
-Add them to your repertoire to improve your flirting in Chinese.
+Add them to your vocabulary to improve your flirting in Chinese.

 How do we account for why one person might catch our eye while another doesn’t?
 If you can’t explain why someone stands out from the crowd, you can simply say 各花入各眼.

 Literally, 各花 means “each flower,” 入 means “goes into” and 各眼 means “each eye.”

 3. 沉鱼落雁闭月羞花 (chén yú luò yàn bì yuè xiū huā)